wp-plugins/adaptive-images/readme.txt

 == Upgrade Notice ==

-= 0.6.1 =

-CDN/Varnish compatibility improved.
-Previously some images were downloaded in both their original and their resized version.
-Now they are only downloaded once.
-However if the website is too fast there may be 1-2 images that might manage to download in their original size.
-We guess that is OK, though.

-= 0.6.0 =

-New major feature: CDN/Varnish/external caching service compatibility.

 = 0.5.0 =

 It is recommended, but not absolutely necessary, to save one&apos;s settings anew, due to the big changes in the image